I was wrapping my ankle when I remembered how it changed my life.

 You never want to blink your eyes 10 years later and wonder why you didn’t make a change sooner.
 So grab the now, even if you are not ready.

 I will end with this, as I was land-sliding, free-falling, and parachuting my transition to New York — my mom sent me this wonderful quote late one night while I was at the gym that said:

 Do what you want.
 Live how you want.
 All that matters is the happiness of your heart.

 Email Piper at [email protected], for more information about my design and digital marketing classes at New York University, visit bit.ly/piperclasses.
-Sign-up is going on now for my NYU Digital Marketing: Content Strategy Course:
+Sign-up is going on now!
+Scroll to the bottom of the link below for classes: